rssh/dotty-cps-async/docs/BasicUsage.rst

   </details>

-As transformation technique we use optimized monadic transform, the number of monadic brackets is the same as the number of |await|_ s in the source code.
+Since we use optimized monadic transform as the transformation technique, the number of monadic brackets will be  the same as the number of |await|_ s in the source code.
 You can read the :ref:`notes about implementation details <random-notes>`.

 Alternative names
 -----------------

-`async/await` names appropriative for Future-s and effect monads.
-There are other monads for which direct style can be helpful in such applications as probabilistic programming or navigation over search space or collections and many other.
+`async/await` names is appropriate for Future-s and effect monads.
+There are other monads where a  direct style can be helpful in applications such as probabilistic programming, navigation over search space, collections, and many other.
-We define alternative names for macroses: `reify/reflect`, which can be more appropriative in the general case:
+We define alternative names for macros: `reify/reflect`, which can be more appropriate in the general case:

 .. code-block:: scala